fg-research/website/blog/product/posts/cfc-tsf-equity-forecasting.rst

     We will train the model on the data up to the 8<sup>th</sup> of September 2023, and use the trained model to predict the subsequent data up to the 28<sup>th</sup> of June 2024.
-    We will find that the CfC SageMaker algorithm achieves a mean absolute error of 1.4% and a mean directional accuracy of 95.8%.
+    We will find that the CfC SageMaker algorithm achieves a mean absolute error of 1.4% and a mean directional accuracy of 95.8% over the considered time window.
     </p>

 ******************************************